 Q: I have already emailed you my CV, do I still need to apply online?

 A: Yes, we only consider online applications.
 You will be asked to upload a copy of your CV during the application process.
-For more details, please go to the Information for Applicants section of our website.
+For more details, please go to the How to apply section of our website.

 Q: What is a typical research project?

 Q: Do I need to submit a research proposal during the application process?

 A: We don’t require a full research proposal for applicants to our Core Scholarships.
 Using the online application portal, you should summarise your research interests and reasons for wanting to study with us.
 When you apply, you do so under one of our six Research Themes.
 We work with Core Scholarship students during the first year to refine their research proposals.

 Applicants to our Industry Scholarships apply for a specific research project that has already been defined by the Aura CDT in collaboration with the industry partner.